ALow-Cost Real-Time Framework for Industrial Action Recognition Using Foundation Models: Experiments and Results

-To verify generalization ability of the LSFMs for industrial dataset establishment, we used three trained models, i.e., Grounding DINO, YOLOv5-General (YOLOv5-G), and YOLOv5-Overfit (YOLOv5-O), to conduct comparative experiments, wherein both Grounding DINO and YOLOv5-G trained on publicly available datasets, and the YOLOv5-O trained on industrial data from the three MLs.
-Recall gauged the model's capacity to correctly detect all targets and was used as a crucial metric for measuring the model's generalization ability in this paper, i.e.,
+To evaluate the generalization capability of Grounding DINO in industrial dataset construction, we conducted comparative experiments against YOLOv5-General (YOLOv5-G) and YOLOv5-Overfit (YOLOv5-O).
+Grounding DINO and YOLOv5-G were trained on public datasets, whereas YOLOv5-O was trained on domain-specific industrial data.

-where $N_p$ was the total numbers of the predicted bounding boxes given by specific model employed in the IHAR, $N_t$ was the total numbers of ground true boxes, $Io{U_i}$ was a set of values of intersection over union (IoU) calculated by the $i_{th}$ predicted box and all ground true boxes, $T_{IoU}$ was a pre-set IoU threshold for testing, $f_{IoU}$ was a function used to compute $IoU$, ${P_i}$ was the $i_{th}$ predicted box, and $G{T_j}$ was the $j_{th}$ ground true box, respectively.

-Table.~\ref{table-1} showed results of the accuracy and recall of the three models.
-It was noticed that two tunable hyperparameters were contained in the Grounding DINO, i.e., Box and Text and YOLO, i.e., Conf and NMS.
+Table~\ref{t2} showed results of the accuracy and recall of the three models on the different MLs.
+It was noticed that two tunable hyperparameters were contained in the Grounding DINO (i.e., Box and Text) and YOLO (i.e., Conf and NMS).
 The Grounding DINO was used to solve the low recall issues of YOLOv5-G in industrial scenes wherein specific actions were preferred to be detected as many as possible in order for IHAR systems to achieve high accuracy.
 In detection tasks, $T_{IoU}$ was usually selected between 0.3 and 0.4.
-In fact, Table.~\ref{table-1} showed that the recall of the Grounding DINO was 13.42\% and 2.95\% higher on the GI-WD ML and 59.70\% and 25.93\% higher on the TTP-WH ML, over the YOLOv5-G and YOLOv5-O when $T_{IoU}$ was set to 0.3.
-Moreover, the recall of the Grounding DINO was 16.14\% and 1.39\% higher on the GI-WD ML and 58.40\% and 26.49\% higher on the TTP-WH ML, over the YOLOv5-G and YOLOv5-O, with $T_{IoU}$ set to 0.4.
+In fact, Table~\ref{t2} showed that the recall of the Grounding DINO was 13.52\% and 2.95\% higher on the GI-WD ML and 13.81\% and 2.25\% higher on the GI-D ML, over the YOLOv5-G and YOLOv5-O when $T_{IoU}$ was set to 0.3.
+Moreover, the recall of the Grounding DINO was 16.14\% and 1.39\% higher on the GI-WD ML over the YOLOv5-G and YOLOv5-O, with $T_{IoU}$ set to 0.4.
 Due to the fast handling actions in the GI-D ML, some images were blurred, and the positioning of the hand frames by the Grounding DINO had certain deviations, causing relatively poor recognition effect on the blurred scenarios.
-By adapting to various visual features and contexts, the Grounding DINO generalized its detection capabilities to unseen scenarios, facilitating its applications on object sifting and detecting, and enhancing the robustness and reliability of the IHAR system.
+By adapting to various visual features and contexts, the Grounding DINO generalized its detection capabilities to unseen scenarios, facilitating its applications on object sifting and detecting and enhancing the robustness and reliability of the IHAR system.